thliebig/openEMS-Project/doc-src/concepts/mesh.rst

 in cylindrical coordinates.
 The is useful for simulating round structures without the "staircasing" error.
-The cylindrical mesh can be uniform or non-uniform, however, the cylindrical mesh system also creates an unique problem for FDTD - the origin is a coordinate singularity.
+The cylindrical mesh can be uniform or non-uniform, however, the cylindrical mesh system also creates a unique problem for FDTD - the origin is a coordinate singularity.
 At a fixed angular resolution, all cells near the origin becomes progressively smaller.
 Therefore, openEMS also has a special feature called "subgridding" to reduce the